adonisjs/v6-docs/content/docs/fundamentals/application_lifecycle.md

   })
 ```

 - `initiating`: The hook actions are called before the application moves to the initiated state.
-The `.adonisrc.json` file is parsed after executing the `initiating` hooks.
+The `adonisrc.ts` file is parsed after executing the `initiating` hooks.

 - `booting`: The hook actions are called before booting the app.
 The config files are imported after executing `booting` hooks.